Simple supercuspidal L-packets of quasi-split classical groups: Endoscopic lifting of simple supercuspidal -packets of

 \begin{prop} {prop:TECRGL_{2n+1}} For every pair $(g, h)\in \GL_{2n+1}^{\strs}(F)\times G^{\srs}$ such that $h$ is a norm of $g$, we have

 \end{prop}

 \begin{proof} By Theorem \ref{thm:TECR}, for every $g\in \GL_{2n+1}^{\strs}(F)$, we have

 where $h\in G^{\srs}$ runs over the stable conjugacy classes of norms of $g$.
-Thus our task is to show: \begin{enumerate} \item a norm of $g$ is at most unique up to stable conjugacy, and \item $\Delta_{\G,\GL_{2n+1}}(h,g)$ is equal to $1$ for a norm $h$ of $g$. \end{enumerate} The former one follows from the description of the norm correspondence for $\GL_{2n+1}$ and $\Sp_{2n}$ in terms of Waldspurger's data.
-See Section 1.9 \cite{MR2672539}) for the details.
-The latter one was done in Proposition \ref{prop:triviality}. \end{proof}
+Thus our task is to show: \begin{enumerate} \item a norm of $g$ is at most unique up to stable conjugacy, \item $\Delta_{\G,\GL_{2n+1}}(h,g)$ is equal to $1$ for a norm $h$ of $g$, and \item the ratio of the Weyl discriminants $D_{\G}(h)/D_{\GL_{2n+1},\theta}(g)$ is trivial. \end{enumerate} The first one follows from the description of the norm correspondence for $\GL_{2n+1}$ and $\Sp_{2n}$ in terms of Waldspurger's data.
+See Section 1.9 in \cite{MR2672539} for the details.
+The second one was done in Proposition \ref{prop:triviality}.
+Also the third one is explained in the proof of Proposition \ref{prop:triviality}; this can be checked by going back to the definition of the Weyl discriminant and the norm correspondence as in the proof of \cite[Lemma 4.10]{MR3904769}. \end{proof}

 \begin{rem} We can also show the claim (1) in the above proof by considering the definition of the norm correspondence directly.
-See, for example, \cite[Lemma 4.4]{Oi:2016}. \end{rem}
+See, for example, \cite[Lemma 4.4]{MR3904769}. \end{rem}

 \begin{prop} The depth of the representation $\pi_{\phi_{0}}^{\GL_{2n}}$ is not greater than $\frac{1}{2n}$.
 In particular, $\pi_{\phi_{0}}^{\GL_{2n}}$ is either depth-zero or simple supercuspidal. \end{prop}